IQSS/dataverse/doc/release-notes/8239-geospatial-indexing.md

-Support for indexing the Geographic Bounding Box fields from the Geospatial metadata block has been added.
-This allows trusted applications with access to solr to perform geospatial queries to find datasets, e.g. those near a given point.
-This is also a step towards enabling geospatial queries via the Dataverse API and UI.
+Support for indexing the "Geographic Bounding Box" fields ("West Longitude", "East Longitude", "North Latitude", and "South Latitude") from the Geospatial metadata block has been added.

+Geospatial search is supported but only via API using two new parameters: `geo_point` and `geo_radius`.

+A Solr schema update is required.